-The purpose for completing capital equipment physical inventory audits are to:
+The purpose for completing physical inventories are to:

-- Secure University assets. - Verify location for compliance with the OMB Uniform Guidance. - Verify that equipment physically exist. - Assist organizations with effective management of capital equipment. - Verify that all known equipment are recorded accurately within the financials statements. - Verify that records are up to date, adjusting as needed. - Confirm the custodian and the individual responsible for the equipment are valid. - Determine if there are any excess assets. - Evaluate equipment for condition, usage, storage, defects, and obsolescence. - To be prepared, in the event of an external audit.
+- Secure University assets. - Verify location for compliance with the OMB Uniform Guidance. - Verify that assets physically exist. - Assist organizations with effective management of capital equipment. - Verify that all known assets are recorded accurately within the financials statements. - Verify that records are up to date, adjusting as needed. - Confirm the custodian and the individual responsible for the asset are valid. - Determine if there are any excess assets. - Evaluate assets for condition, usage, storage, defects, and obsolescence. - To be prepared, in the event of an audit.

-"A capital equipment physical inventory audit of equipment shall be taken, and the results reconciled with the equipment records at least once every two years.
-It is understood that under unusual circumstances which may arise due to health and safety concerns, the capital equipment physical inventory audit may be delayed or an alternative method will be created as long as it is sufficient with the auditors.
+"A physical inventory of equipment shall be taken, and the results reconciled with the equipment records at least once every two years.
+It is understood that under unusual circumstances which may arise due to health and safety concerns, the physical inventory may be delayed or an alternative method will be created as long as it is sufficient with the auditors.
 Any differences between quantities determined by the physical inspection and those shown in the accounting records must be investigated to determine the causes of the difference."
 (2CFR 200.313.(d)(2)).
-The University is decentralized with an open environment which allows faculty, staff, students, and the public access to most parts of campus, therefore it is important to conduct a capital equipment physical inventory audit.
-The PA along with the Departmental Lab Manager (DLM) will conduct the capital equipment physical inventory audit and sign the inventory audit schedule once completed.
-Alternative method may include a Teams call with the custodian and the PA, where the custodian can show the asset and ID tag to the PA through the camera in Teams.
+The University is decentralized with an open environment which allows faculty, staff, students, and the public access to most parts of campus, therefore it is important to conduct a physical inventory.
+The PA along with the Departmental Lab Manager (DLM) will conduct the inventory and sign the inventory schedule once completed.
+Alternative method may include a Teams call with the custodient and the PA, where the custodian can show the asset and ID tag to the PA through the camera in Teams.
 Another method is the custodian takes a picture of the asset, the ID tag and the serial number with the date the picture is taken.
-Each organizational unit is responsible for the capital equipment physical inventory audit under their departmental code in the PeopleSoft Asset Management (PSAM).
+Each organizational unit is responsible for the inventory under their departmental code in the PeopleSoft Asset Management (PSAM).

-Capital Equipment Physical Inventory Audit Scheduling
+Inventory Scheduling

-Departmental capital equipment physical inventory audits are spread out over eight quarters covering the biennial period.
-The PA will contact the (DLM) and provide them with a list of tagged equipment within PSAM.
-The DLM will use the list to validate the location of each equipment.
-If equipment is found with no UCCS property tag, the DLM will notify the PA so a new UCCS property tag may be issued.
+Departmental inventories are spread out over eight quarters covering the biennial period.
+The PA will contact the (DLM) and provide them with a list of tagged assets within PSAM.
+The DLM will use the list to validate the location of each asset.
+If an asset is found with no UCCS property tag, the DLM will notify the PA so a new UCCS property tag may be issued.
 Noting changes as needed and certify that the information provided is accurate.
-The DLM will schedule a time with the PA to conduct the capital equipment physical inventory audit together or by alternative method.
-Upon all items being located by both the PA and the DLM, the capital equipment physical inventory audit will be signed, certifying all equipment on the list have been physically verified.
-The DLM will be held accountable for accuracy of the capital equipment inventory in the event of an external audit.
+The DLM will schedule a time with the PA to conduct the physical inventory together or by alternative method.
+Upon all items being located by both the PA and the DLM, the Inventory Schedule will be signed, certifying all assets on the list have been physically verified.
+The DLM will be held accountable for accuracy of the inventory in the event of an audit.

-Untagged Equipment not on Capital Equipment Physical Inventory Audit List
+Untagged Assets not on Equipment List

-If untagged equipment with a value of \$5,000 or more is found, and is not on the capital equipment physical inventory audit list, the DLM should report the item to the PA.
+If an untagged asset with a value of \$5,000 or more is found, and is not on the equipment list, the DLM should report the item to the PA.
 The PA will need to know how the equipment was acquired by the organization (i.e., Gift, Transfer-in, or Purchase).